comboshreddies/kubectl-tks/README.md

 this tool might be helpful.

 With this tool you can:
-1) run any command for specific pod selections, like:
+1) run oneliners and (more powerful) scripts with template engine for kubernetes
 ```console
 "exec {{pod}} -c {{p2c}}  -- /bin/sh `env > {{k8s_pod}}.env`"
 ```